-Here’s an example of a class you might take when studying Hospitality and Restaurant Operations Management: An Escoffier Hospitality and Restaurant Operations Management degree includes an Entrepreneurship course that teaches students to identify business funding opportunities and recognize common pitfalls restaurants face.
+Here’s an example of a class you might take when studying Hospitality and Restaurant Operations Management: An Escoffier Hospitality and Restaurant Operations Management degree includes a Building Your Own Business course that can teach students to identify business funding opportunities and recognize common pitfalls restaurants face.
 See more of the Hospitality and Restaurant Operations Management courses at Escoffier.

 Credentials in the culinary industry are just as important as they are in any other industry.
 Chefs must master the many technical skills of cooking, the professional skills of delivering service and working in a team environment, and the business skills that are required to keep a restaurant profitable.
-Chefs with certifications are not only more likely to have these skills than other chefs, but are more likely to earn higher salaries.
+Chefs with certifications could be giving themselves a leg up over their peers who do not do any kind of training, especially for more-desirable jobs.

-Opportunities for career advancement are typically higher for certified chefs because they demonstrate motivation and qualification.
-If given the choice between certified and uncertified chefs, many managers would choose the certified candidate without hesitation.
+Opportunities for career advancement can be higher for certified chefs because they demonstrate motivation and qualification.
+If given the choice between certified and uncertified chefs, many managers may choose the certified candidate without hesitation.